Smartling/SmartlingHelp/_v2endpoints/files/upload-file.md

           description_markdown: |
             This value, if set, authorizes strings for translation into specific locales.
 Use the project/locale/list call to get the list of locales for the project or see them in the dashboard on the API settings page.

             Use multiple localeIdsToAuthorize parameter pairs to authorize more than one locale.
-You can add languages by uploading the file again and indicating the language to authorize with `localeIdsToAuthorize` or all languages with `authorized`, or in the dashboard using the "Show Partially Authorized" filter option from the Awaiting Authorization list.
+You can add languages by uploading the file again and indicating the language to authorize with `localeIdsToAuthorize[]` or all languages with `authorized`, or in the dashboard using the "Show Partially Authorized" filter option from the Awaiting Authorization list.

-            If string has been completely excluded for translation from all languages, or excluded from translation for a specific language, `localesIdsToAuthorize` will NOT authorize it.
+            If string has been completely excluded for translation from all languages, or excluded from translation for a specific language, `localeIdsToAuthorize[]` will NOT authorize it.

             > Do not set the `authorized` parameter to TRUE if you want to specify individual locales to authorize.
 Submitting an upload with both of these parameters set will result in a validation error.